 Chromium Nitride is a special coating developed to endure conditions under high loads, and its low residual stress enables it to have the greatest adhesion and ductility of all PVD coatings.
-These properties provide CrN with a niche for forming and drawing applications where optimum release is needed.
-Also, CrN can be beneficial on wear components, due to its excellent surface adhesion which creates a tough resistance against corrosion.
-Recommended applications are Carbon Steels, Aluminum, Aluminized or Zinc Coated Steels, Brass, Copper and 300 Series Stainless Steels.
+These properties provide CrN with a niche for forming and drawing applications where the optimum release is needed.
+Also, CrN can be beneficial to wear components, due to its excellent surface adhesion which creates a tough resistance against corrosion.
+Recommended applications are Carbon Steels, Aluminum, Aluminized or Zinc-Coated Steels, Brass, Copper and 300 Series Stainless Steels.

 - Appearance: Metal-Silver